javaee/mojarra/jsf-ri/selenium/README.txt

        * Load and run the tests in this order make sure the base URL is set to localhost:8080 or whatever is appropriate
            + shale-sql-browser.html
+      - shale-usecases
+       * download the shale-usecases application from http://struts.apache.org and install it on GlassFish
+       * From the browser, load the Selenium IDE
+       * Load and run the tests in this order make sure the base URL is set to localhost:8080 or whatever is appropriate
+           + shale-usecases.html
+       * NOTE:
+           + run the tests using 'walk' mode.
+It seems the locale switch causes the test to trip up when in 'run' mode
+           + this doesn't validate the remoting examples as they return XML and it seems Selenium can't validate the text.
 TODO:
   - Add Selenium test cases for:
      * shale-sql-browser